 1/2 or 1 hour.
 The Symphonic Band is a touring ensemble that plays concerts throughout the Northwest.
 The spring tour repertoire is played in schools, churches, and for chapel.
 This ensemble serves to train students for careers in instrumental conducting and performing.
+Prerequisite: instructor's permission.

-MUSA 345J Jazz Ensemble
+MUSA 345 Jazz Ensemble

 1/2 hour.
 An ensemble organized to train instrumentalists in the jazz repertoire.
 Performances are usually for school events and some off-campus concerts.
 Prerequisite: members who are music majors must also be enrolled in the Symphonic Band.